picturestone/freddypi/README.md

 # freddypi
+Python 3.5
 ## Installs
-pip install httpserver gpiozero pigpio --user
+sudo apt install python3-gpiozero

 ## Protocol
 All requests are get-requests to the root.